1,000+ Opportunities

 For over three decades, Indiana Youth Institute has supported the youth services field through innovative trainings, critical data, and capacity-building resources, aiming every effort at increasing the well-being of all children.
 55 Monument Circle, Suite 201 © 2026 Indiana Youth Institute

-Based on current listing details, eligibility includes: Indiana youth-serving nonprofit organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana youth-serving nonprofit organizations.
+Confirm the full requirements in the official notice before applying.